30 Best Virtual Team Building Activities (2022 Edition)

 30 of the best!

-Even though, virtual team building activities have become the norm over the last 18 months, there is still a demand for fun and innovative ideas.
+Even though, virtual team building activities have become the norm over the last couple of years, there is still a demand for fun and innovative ideas.
 Luckily, there has been plenty of time (and boy, don’t we know it) to test which activities work best.
 To save you a lengthy Google search day, we have compiled 30 of the current best virtual team building activities:

 “Is it a bird, is it a plane?!
 No! it’s the first of our fun virtual team building activities.
 This activity encourages teams to think creatively and adapt their communication skills to suit various levels.
 The premise is simple: to get someone to describe something as if they were talking to an alien who has just landed on earth.
 Naturally, the alien has no idea what on earth you’re referring to (see what we did there?) so simple and descriptive language is encouraged.
 Why not relate this to your specific workplace and ask the team to explain your company and their job role to an alien?

 It is no secret that coffee shops are a great place to connect with people.
 After all, we all know-and- love the notorious TV series Friends and their infamous jaunts at Central Perk.
 Undoubtedly, a comfy couch and a hot beverage are an excellent recipe for a virtual team building activity.
 In particular, online coffee meets provide an opportunity to build relationships and community with co-workers.
 To create a virtual coffee shop, simply set up a video call on your platform of choice and pour yourself a cup of joe.
 This activity can be undertaken in small groups, or if you prefer, in a one-on-one setting.
 You can even put on a Spotify playlist in the background to really simulate the downtown coffee shop vibe!